soasada/undertow-vuejs/README.md

 `mvn -U clean package -pl :backend`

-4. Run application
+4. Run application (flag need in order to avoid TLSv1.3 bug see more: https://issues.jboss.org/browse/UNDERTOW-1493)

-`java -jar backend/target/backend-0.0.1.jar`
+`java -Djdk.tls.acknowledgeCloseNotify=true -jar backend/target/backend-0.0.1.jar`

 ## Remember to add to router the routes of vue-router in order to avoid 404.